 Such cold, blistery beach strolls call for warm food – mainly soup.
 One of the most delicious soups I’ve had after such a walk was at a local restaurant in the beach town we frequently visit.
 It was a sausage, bean, and greens soup, which inspired me to make my own version of it.
 While I do eat legumes now and then, they’re not a regular part of my diet anymore so I decided to skip them for this recipe.
 However, the soup does need some creaminess so I opted for potato instead.
-The combination of sausage, kale and potato is glorious.
+The combination of sausage, kale, and potato is glorious.
 If you want a bit of a kick, feel free to use spicy sausage, which is my favorite, but in order for my kids to eat it, I try to stick to mild.
-Also, if you’re strictly paleo, feel free to skip the potato all together.
+Also, if you’re strictly paleo, feel free to skip the potato altogether.

 Tuscan Sausage And Kale Soup